nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 3. The success response is printed to the user through the terminal.
 4. The new `Workout` object data is written to the resource file `workouts.txt`.

-The following sequence illustrates how the `workout /new` command works in greater detail:
+The following sequence diagram illustrates how the `workout /new` command works in greater detail:
 > To simplify the sequence diagram, some method invocations that are deemed to be trivial
 > have been removed from the sequence diagram.
 Some reference frames will be elaborated further
 > down this section.
 Reference frames that will not be elaborated on will be made known.